pallad-ts/entity-ref/README.md

 ## Extra factories

-Third argument of `createFactory` accepts an object with extra factories in result factory object.
+Third argument of `createFactory` accepts an object with extra factories in final factory object.

 ```typescript
 class Article {